senowijayanto/go-chat-app/README.md

 - **Error Handling**: Implement error handling and validation for username input and message sending to improve user experience.
 - **Enhancements**: Consider adding features such as message timestamps, user authentication, multiple chat rooms, or message persistence for a more robust application.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Summary

-This `README.md` file provides an overview of the application, including its description, tech stack, installation steps, and detailed instructions on how to run it.
-You can modify the repository URL and any other specific details to fit your project.